josephwilliams/class_wizard/README.md

 ```

 Let's give this a good look-over.
 First, let's look at our initialize method.
 This method, called upon each new instantiation of this class, requires that a 'stats' hash be passed in.
-This hash will include key value pairs for our character's `name`, `health`, `strength`, and `intellect`, which are then created as instance variables.
+This hash will include key value pairs for our character's `name`, `health`, and `intellect`, which are then created as instance variables.

 The `attr_reader` up top acts as a getter method for the instance variables that follow.
 `attr_writer` would act as a setter method, and `attr_accessor` would provide both getter and setter.
 Let's see this in action.